global-container-format/gcf-spec/README.md

 * 1..n Resource Descriptor
 * 1..n Resource

 The header is immediately followed by `Resource Count` resource descriptors, then `Resource Count` resources.
+Header and resource descriptors are all stored as little-endian.

 Any padding and reserved bytes must be set to `0`.